dakshbhatnagar/dakshbhatnagar/README.md

 ---

+👨‍💻 **Experience**

+In my current role as a Data Analyst at QSS Global LLP, I have:

+- Developed **real-time data pipelines** using Google Sheets, increasing data availability and decision-making efficiency by 20%.
+- Created **engaging visualizations** in Looker Studio, improving data accessibility by 15%.
+- **Reduced subscription costs** by 68,000 INR per month through job portal monitoring, saving 816,000 INR annually.
+- **Automated reporting processes** using Google AppScript and Python, improving operational efficiency and reporting frequency by 30%.
+- Streamlined **appraisal document creation** with AppScript, organizing them for team distribution.
+- Used SQL within Python to connect with the Google Sheets API, calculating incentives for Recruiters, Team Leaders, and Account Managers monthly and quarterly **reducing workload on team members**.

+---

  📈 **Recent Projects**

 1. **Maximizing Sales Conversions** : A Looker Studio Dashboard that goes into depth of how a travel company can maximise their Sales Conversion - [Link](https://lookerstudio.google.com/reporting/cc4ee68d-2634-4110-8652-811626ea9b05/page/p_4qnx3lohhd)